Finding Saffordites Guide

 Saffordites are found in a large area surrounding Safford, not just in one spot.
 As a result, we caution you to be aware of your location at all times and to avoid accidental trespassing.

 Fortunately, there are huge pockets of public lands near Safford, managed by the Bureau of Land Management (BLM), that are available for Saffordite hunting.
-We recommend you study the BLM maps before arriving in Safford and also visit the BLM office in Safford to learn more about the restrictions, rules, and land boundaries.
+We recommend you study the BLM maps before arriving in Safford and visit the BLM office to learn more about the restrictions, rules, and land boundaries.

 Online Map